ildar-dev/vue2-to-3/README.md

-# Migration from Vue 2 to Vue 3
+# Migration from Vue 2 to Vue 3: Beta

 ## Project setup
 ```